 For the folks who are considering having their vehicles registered in Montana, please keep this information in mind.
 Doing it may or may not be right for you.

 You do NOT have to have a South Dakota driver's license to register your vehicles in Pennington County.
-However, you can only obtain regular license plates until you have a South Dakota driver's license.
+However, you cannot obtain any specialty or vanity license plates until you have a South Dakota driver's license.
 When you get the driver's license, you can then obtain personalized, disabled, commercial radio, veteran, and other types of special plates.